Farsan-k/Cinema-Audience-Forecasting/README.md

 1. Fork the repository.
 2. Create a new feature branch.
 3. Commit your changes.
-4. Submit a pull request.
+4. Push the branch.
+5. Open a Pull Request.

 ---